 Interest on the lease liability in each period during the lease term is the amount that produces a constant periodic rate of interest on the remaining balance of the lease liability.
-Interest charges are included in finance cost in the income statement, unless the costs are included in the carrying amount of another asset applying other applicable standards.
-Variable lease payments not included in the measurement of the lease liability, are included in operating expenses in the period in which the event or condition that triggers them arises.
+Interest charges are included within finance costs in the Income Statement.
+Variable lease payments not included in the measurement of the lease liability are included in operating expenses in the period in which the event or condition that triggers them arises.

 The related right-of-use asset is accounted for using the Cost model in IAS 16 and depreciated and charged in accordance with the depreciation requirements of IAS 16 Property, Plant and Equipment as disclosed in the accounting policy for Property, Plant and Equipment.
 Adjustments are made to the carrying value of the right of use asset where the lease liability is re-measured in accordance with the above.
-Right of use assets are tested for impairment in accordance with IAS 36 Impairment of assets as disclosed in the accounting policy in impairment.
+Right of use assets are tested for impairment in accordance with IAS 36 Impairment of Assets as disclosed in the accounting policy in impairment.